wing5wong/artisan-whs-static/source/_news/2020-09-18_te-wiki-o-te-reo-māori-2020.md

 show_in_slider: true
 date: 2020-09-18T01:11:04.933Z
 ---
-Ngā mihi nui ki a koutou
+Ngā mihi nui ki a koutou.

 It was a very successful week for Te Wiki o te reo Māori with over 500 entries throughout the week.